 We can’t offer additional borrowing to customers who are taking a payment holiday.

-The minimum amount of additional borrowing that we'll consider is £10,000.
-If you're wanting to borrow less than this then you might want to look at other borrowing options.
+The minimum amount of additional borrowing you can request is £10,000.
+If you want to borrow less than this, one of our other borrowing options might suit you better.

-You can protect your mortgage with our Life and Body Cover.
+Our Life and Body Cover is a great way to protect your mortgage.
 This type of insurance can give you the peace of mind of knowing that you and your loved ones will be able to keep your home, even if something happens to you.
 It could help to pay off your mortgage in the event of your death, or if you become too ill to work.